anfindsen/CorrelationEqCausation/docs/index.markdown

 ### **Genre analysis**
 <iframe src="{{ 'images/genres_wo_nominations.html' | relative_url }}" width="80%" height="480px" frameborder="0"></iframe>

-There are clearly genres worth avoiding for oscar aspiring actors.
+There are clearly genres worth avoiding for Oscar aspiring actors.
 For instance Animation, Absurdims, Dystopia and Alien film to name a few.
 On the otherhand, there are also genres that have many actor nominations, e.g. Drama, Period, Romantic drama and Biography.
 However, they have many nominations partly because they have many movies.
 Hence, we can look at the genres with the highest share of Oscar winners.